Skip to contents

 library(scales)

 The autospc package implements the Stable Shift Algorithm for re-establishing control limits in statistical process control (SPC) analysis.
-This vignette describes the problem the algorithm addresses, sets out some useful terminology, and describes the algorithm.
+This vignette describes the problem the algorithm addresses, sets out some useful terminology, describes the algorithm, and explains how to use the algorithm log.

 A standard approach in SPC analysis for quality improvement goes as follows: